 All support for Adobe Flash Player ends this year.
 What to do?
-Here are some suggestions moving forward.
+The good news is that with a video eLearning creation authoring software tool like uQualio, you can change the format directly during upload – but here are other suggestions for moving forward.

 1. Your old Flash-based content will stop working starting January 1st, 2021

 It has been a long time coming.
 Popular web browsers such as Google’s Chrome and Mozilla’s Firefox have steadily been moving away from Flash in favor of HTML5 content over the past few years in anticipation of Flash’s eventual demise.

 But what does this truly mean for flash-based content?
 It means that any Shockwave Flash File (SWF) based content will immediately stop working in 2021 on all web browsers.
 This content can be games, videos, website animations and yes, even your flash-based eLearning content will no longer work on any browser next year.

 Moreover, Flash-based content does not run on most mobile devices and needs a specific plug-in to run on the latest browsers, meaning that your current flash content reaches very few users today.
 It is time for an upgrade if your content still runs on Flash.